 We don’t just test a lot of new creative ideas.
 We also test our creative testing methodology.
 That might sound a little “meta,” but it’s essential for us to validate and challenge our assumptions and results.
 When we choose a winning ad out of a pack of competing ads, we’d like to know that we’ve made a good decision.

 Because the outcomes of our tests have consequences – sometimes big consequences – we test our testing process.
 We question our testing methodology and the assumptions that shape it.
-When we kill four out of five new concepts because they didn’t test well, our entire team reacts by killing the losing concepts and pivoting the creative strategy based on those results to try other ideas.
+When we kill most of our new concepts because they didn’t test well, our entire team reacts by killing the losing concepts and pivoting the creative strategy based on those results to try other ideas.

-We’ve seen hints of what we’re about to describe across numerous ad accounts and have confirmed with other advertisers that they have seen the same thing.
-But for purposes of explanation, let’s focus on one client of ours and how their ads performed in recent creative tests.
+We’ve seen hints of what we’re about to describe across numerous ad accounts and have confirmed with other 7-figure spending advertisers that they have seen the same thing.
+But for purposes of explanation, let’s focus on one client of ours and how their ads performed in creative tests.

-In the two months, we produced +60 new video concepts for this client.
+In November and December 2019, we produced +60 new video concepts for this client.
 All of them failed to beat the control video’s IPM.
 This struck us as odd, and it was statistically impossible.
 We expected to generate a new winner 5% of the time or 1 out of 20 videos – so 3 winners.
 Since we felt confident in our creative ideas, we decided to look deeper into our testing methods.

 The traditional testing methodology includes the idea of testing a testing system or an A/A test.
 A/A tests are like A/B tests, but instead of testing multiple creatives, you test the same creative in each “slot” of the test.